Last month one of my best friends and I spent a long weekend in Krakow, Poland. We absolutely loved the city more than we’d expected to!

 We also briefly saw the Plac Bohaterów Getta, a series of large chairs placed in a grid across the cobbles, designed as a memorial to the people of the Jewish Ghetto, who sat out in the streets to be taken to their new life at Birkenau.
 A reminder of the Nazi’s propaganda and their genoicide.

-Most of where we drank was around the Main Square and the smaller square off that one, and I have no idea of their names, but they were the stereotypical European I’m-on-holiday bars with neat rows of tables and parasols with an extensive list of wine, beer and cocktails.
-What more could you want?
+Most of where we drank was around the Main Square and the smaller square off that one.
+They were classic I’m-on-holiday bars with neat rows of tables and parasols with an extensive list of wine, beer and cocktails.
+What more could you want for a weekend in Krakow?

 We also went to the Hard Rock in the square, as the food works out incredibly cheap.
 For a burger, diet coke and fries £9.

 In general food and drink in Poland is much cheaper than the UK, so it’s very easy to spend little while you’re away.
-Also Polish beer is delicious, so deffo get whatever is on tap as damn it’s worth it.
+Also Polish beer is delicious, so definitely get whatever they have on tap as it is so worth it.